 Let us now consider the combined effect of raising and decay, thus the MOCAT-6RD model.
 The simulation is repeated with the same settings.
-Figure 10 shows the comparison between S and D for both raising and non-raising cases.
+Figure 10 shows the comparison between S, D, and N for both raising and non-raising cases.
 Similar comments as for Figure 8 can be made.
-However, in the $\Delta D$ plot, the effects of orbit transfer fluxes are more evident.
+However, in the ΔD plot, the effects of orbit transfer fluxes are more evident.
 In fact, by modeling the descent flux of satellites starting at the end of their mission lifetime, all the shells become temporarily more populated.
-Thus, the combination of failures (i.e., $P_r$ and $P_d$ ) and the collisions cause the peak at 650 km and the monotonic decreasing trend as the altitude increases.
-Note that the values of $P_r$ and

-$P_d$ are constant, but $P_d > P_r$ to model that during deorbit the probability of failure is higher, e.g., propellant depletion.
+Thus, the combination of failures (i.e., P_r and P_d) and the collisions cause the peak at 650 km and the monotonic decreasing trend as the altitude increases.
+Note that the values of P_r and P_d are constant, but $P_d > P_r$ to model that during deorbit the probability of failure is higher, e.g., propellant depletion.
+Again, the positive values of ΔN underline the importance of modelling orbit transfer maneuvers.

-Figure 10.
-Comparison of S and D, and their difference at the final propagation time for both raising (MOCAT-6RD) and non-raising case (MOCAT-4B).
+Fig. 10 Comparison of S, D, and N, and their difference at the final propagation time for both raising (MOCAT-6RD) and non-raising case (MOCAT-4B).

 It is also interesting to notice in Figure 11 the evolution in time and altitude of the six species.
-For what concerns $S_h$ , D, and N, the most populated shells are at 450 km, 650 km, and in between 1200-1300 km because of the high orbital density, as can be evinced from the $S_h$ and D plots and the left plot in Figure 10.
+For what concerns S_h , D, and N, the most populated shells are at 450 km, 650 km, and in between 1200-1300 km because of the high orbital density, as can be evinced from the S_h and D plots and the left plot in Figure 10.
 The behavior of rocket bodies is almost steady, as the shells in which more B are present correspond to a lower orbital density area around 1000 km where the atmospheric drag is not significant.
 Moreover, it can be noticed that at altitudes lower than 650 km, the most populated shell, the number of rocket bodies decreases due to collisions and drag effects.
-Finally, from $S_r$ it is possible to clearly distinguish the second injection orbit at 450 km, while the first one is less visible because the number of satellites designated to lower altitudes is considerably lower than those launched at higher altitudes.
+Finally, from S_r it is possible to clearly distinguish the second injection orbit at 450 km, while the first one is less visible because the number of satellites designated to lower altitudes is considerably lower than those launched at higher altitudes.
 From the same plot, it is visible the increasing trend along the first 10 years, and it can also be seen the decreasing trend as the altitude increases.
-Similar trends are shown in $S_d$ : increment in the first years and convergence from higher to lower altitudes.
+Similar trends are shown in S_d : increment in the first years and convergence from higher to lower altitudes.
 In fact, decaying satellites must reach the first shell (200-250 km) to be considered decayed and removed.